jwhitlock/automate-jw/README.md

 * Shortcuts
     - [Get a URL](docs/shortcuts/get-a-url.md) - Gets a URL from Safari or the Clipboard
     - [Send URL to Omnifocus](docs/shortcuts/send-url-to-omnifocus.md) - Processes a URL, creates an OmniFocus task

+## References
+* [Take Control of Shortcuts](https://www.takecontrolbooks.com/shortcuts/) by Rosemary Orchard - A great introduction to the tool
+* [Shortcuts User Guide](https://support.apple.com/guide/shortcuts-mac/welcome/mac) for Mac - Apple's documentation, not as good.
+I'm using features like running a shell script that only work on the Mac
+* [Omni-Automation: OmniFocus](https://www.omni-automation.com/omnifocus/) - Detailed guide for using OmniScript.
+[The Big Picture](https://www.omni-automation.com/omnifocus/big-picture.html) is a decent starting place.